AntonioEmmanuele/PyALS-RF-MR/readme.md

 Beware, that at the time of the writing of this readme, we are currently developing the tool as attached to a docker repository.

 Once, the works will be done, the main image of the docker container will be updated.

-Note that for installing the tool **without docker**, you also need a lut_catalog, which can be found here: (https://github.com/SalvatoreBarone/pyALS-lut-catalog).

-The repository contains also the instructions for building the catalog.

 ---